Elections in Syria: Timing

 There are varying statements from Syrian officials over the expected timing of future elections.
 Hadi al-Bahra, president of the Syrian National Coalition, said that an 18-month transitional period was needed to establish "a safe, neutral, and quiet environment" for free elections, as outlined in the UNSC Resolution 2254.
 However, President of Syria Ahmed al-Sharaa also stated that elections would need at least 4 years to take place.

 During a meeting between the French and German foreign ministers and al-Sharaa, the ministers, Barrot and Baerbock, specifically cautioned the new Syrian government against unnecessarily delaying elections.

-2025 Temporary constitution
+2025 Constitutional Declaration

-On 5 October 2025, an indirect parliamentary election was held under a temporary electoral system established by the 2025 Interim Constitution of Syria.
+On 5 October 2025, an indirect parliamentary election was held under a temporary electoral system established by the Constitutional Declaration of the Syrian Arab Republic.
 No direct popular vote occurred, instead multiple electoral colleges, selected by committees, voted to elect parliamentarians.
 It was emphasised that the electoral system was temporary, and that the next election would be through a popular vote.